cdap-solutions/cdc/cask-cdc/docs/GoldenGateNormalizer-transform.md

 Usage Notes
 -----------

 This plugin is used whenever you need to use the outputs of a Golden Gate source.
-It can wrap standarized DDL and DML records in a `StructuredRecord` that can be processed by other plugins.
+It can wrap standarized DDL and DML records in a `StructuredRecord`.

 Plugin Configuration
 ---------------------